quicbit-js/qb-json-align/readme.md

     }

-# align(ps)
+# align(ps, opt)

-    ps - the parse-state used by qb-json-next with token and offset information (see qb-json-next)
+    ps              -   the parse-state used by qb-json-next with token and offset information (see qb-json-next) opt
+        new_buf     -   function, if provided, new_buf(length) will be called to allocate new buffers, rather than always creating Uint8Array.
+To create a node Buffer(), for example, use:
+                            { new_buf: function (len) { return new Buffer(len) } }

 Align does the following: